-Name Age as of February 26, 2024 Principal Occupation for Past Five Years Zerick D. Cook 49 Executive Vice President, Chief Credit Officer for the Bank since 2020.
-Prior to 2020, he was Senior Vice President, Chief Credit Officer for the Bank since 2019.
-Prior to 2019 was Senior Vice President, Senior Credit Officer for Riverview Bank since 2018.
-Prior to 2018 was Senior Vice President, Director of C&I, and State College Regional Executive for Riverview Bank since 2017.
-Prior to 2017 was Senior Vice President, Business Services Officer for Branch Banking and Trust Co. (formerly Susquehanna Bank) from 2015.
-Prior to 2015 was Senior Vice President, Commercial Executive for Branch Banking and Trust Co.
-(BB&T Bank) from 2014.
-LeeAnn Gephart 40 Executive Vice President, Chief Banking Officer for the Bank since 2021.
+Name Age as of February 24, 2025 Principal Occupation for Past Five Years LeeAnn Gephart 41 Executive Vice President, Chief Banking Officer for the Bank since 2021.
 Prior to 2021, she was Executive Vice President, Chief Marketing Officer for Riverview Bank since 2019.
 Prior to 2019 was Senior Vice President, Director of Marketing and Delivery Channel Services for Riverview Bank since 2018.
 Prior to 2018 was Vice President, Chief Marketing & Culture Officer for Woodlands Bank since 2015.
-Stephen J. Guillaume 47 Executive Vice President and Chief Financial Officer of the Company and Bank since 2023.
+Stephen J. Guillaume 48 Executive Vice President and Chief Financial Officer of the Company and Bank since 2023.
 Prior to 2023 was Senior Vice President and Chief Financial Officer of the Company and the Bank since 2019.
 Prior to November 2019 was Vice President of Finance of the Bank since April 2013.
 Mr. Guillaume is a member of the First Citizens Insurance Agency Inc. Board since 2021.
 Mr. Guillaume is the first cousin of Randall E. Black.
-Jeffrey L. Wilson 62 Executive Vice President, Chief Lending Officer for the Bank since 2016.
+Mr. Guillaume and Randy Black, Chief Executive Officer and President of the Company and Bank, are cousins.
+Jeffrey R. White 40 Joined the Bank August 19, 2024 as Executive Vice President, Chief Operating Officer.
+Prior to August 19, 2024 was Senior Vice President, Deputy Chief Risk Office and Head of Enterprise Risk Management for Northwest Bancshares, Inc. since 2023.
+Prior to August 2024, was Senior Vice President, Corporate Controller for Northwest Bancshares, Inc. since 2018.
+Jeffrey L. Wilson 63 On February 25, 2025 was named Senior Executive Vice President, Chief Credit Officer.
+From December 2024 to February 2025 was Senior Executive Vice President, Chief Lending Officer for the Bank.
+From 2016 to 2024 was Executive Vice President, Chief Lending Officer for the Bank.
 Prior to 2016 was Senior Vice President, Chief Lending Officer.
 Prior to 2011 was Vice President, Chief Lending Officer since 2010.
 Prior to 2010 was a Vice President, Business Development Officer since 1987 for First Citizens.